0xRomain/hello-scone/readme.md

 - web3mail: https://github.com/iExecBlockchainComputing/web3mail-sdk/tree/main/dapp/src
 - block exploirer bellecour: https://blockscout-bellecour.iex.ec/

+## Important things to know:

+- sconify support only node 14
+- to sconify an app, you need to ask access to the sconify registry first

 ## Create my application step by step

 - 1. initiate a wallet and the project: https://protocol.docs.iex.ec/for-developers/quick-start-for-developers